 Tra haink ny skibbyltee boghtey stiagh hie yn Ghaelg magh.
 When the tourists came in, the Manx language went out.

 Cha jean oo cosney ping lesh y Ghailck You will not earn a penny from Manx

 Gura mie mooar ayd son eaishtaght, as slane lhiat Thank you very much for listening, and good bye

 I mention that the Manx Tynwald (parliament), which is Tinvaal in Manx, comes from the Old Norse word Þingvǫllr (meeting place of the assembly), and that the modern Icelandic parliament has a similar name: Þingvellir (Thingvellir).
 The Icelandic parliament is in fact called the Alþingi (Althingi), and Þingvellir is the place south of Reykjavik where the parliament was held from 930-1798.

 This is a photo I took of Þingvellir in Icelandic in October 2017.

-This episode of the Radio Omniglot Podcast is about Scottish Gaelic (Gàidhlig).
+This episode is about Scottish Gaelic (Gàidhlig).
 I talk about the current state of the language, its history, how it is used, about my experiences of learning it, and share some observations I’ve collected from other Gaelic speakers and learners.